 Dr Verena Carrara

-Her work later shifted on maternal and child health, in particular the role of maternal infections and nutritional status in relation to birth outcome, child’s growth, anaemia and neurocognitive development in the 2 first years of life.
+Her research work was initially focused on malaria epidemiology and later included maternal and child health, in particular the role of maternal infections and nutritional status in relation to birth outcome, child’s development in the 2 first years of life.

 Outcomes for 298 breastfed neonates whose mothers received ketamine and diazepam for postpartum tubal ligation in a resource-limited setting